Wildlife Trust of India

-The Wildlife Trust of India (WTI) is one of India's wildlife conservation action institutions.
+The Wildlife Trust of India (WTI) is an Indian wildlife conservation action institution.
 It works closely with the Ministry of Environment, Forest and Climate Change under the Government of India, as well as with the respective state government forest and wildlife departments.

 History

 WTI was established in 1998 in response to the numerous crises confronting India’s wildlife and wild habitats.
 Its mission is to conserve nature, especially endangered species and threatened habitats, in partnership with communities and governments.

 With more than 45 conservation projects spanning 23 states, WTI's initiatives range from the Pir Panjal mountains in Kashmir to the mangrove forests of Kannur in Kerala, and from the habitats of Himalayan black bears in Arunachal Pradesh to whale shark aggregation grounds off the coast of Gujarat.

 Wildlife Centres

-The CWRC is a wildlife care facility that is run by Wildlife Trust of India and Assam Forest Department, with financial support from International Fund for Animal Welfare.
+The Centre for Wildlife Rehabilitation and Conservation (CWRC) is a wildlife care facility that is run by Wildlife Trust of India and Assam Forest Department, with financial support from International Fund for Animal Welfare.

+The Centre for Bear Rehabilitation and Conservation (CBRC) is the first specialised rehabilitation centre for Asiatic black bears in India.
+It is jointly run by Wildlife Trust of India, the Department of Environment, Forest & Climate Change, Govt. of Arunachal Pradesh with financial support from International Fund for Animal Welfare.